DRAT Syllabus

 The Digital University Research Aptitude Test (DRAT) is the entrance test for PhD admissions.
 It consists of a common aptitude test followed by a subject-specific test and interview.

-Students who secure 50% marks in DRAT are eligible to be called for the interview.
-A relaxation of 5% marks is allowed in the entrance examination for candidates belonging to SC/ST/OBC/differently-abled categories and Economically Weaker Section (EWS).
+Students who have secured 50 % marks in the DRAT are eligible to be called for the interview.
+A relaxation of 5 % marks will be allowed in the entrance examination for the candidates belonging to SC/ST/OBC/differently-abled category, Economically Weaker Section (EWS).
+DRAT comprises three stages:

 DRAT-C is an aptitude test common to all PhD applicants.
 It is conducted as an AI- and human-proctored online examination that candidates can take from home.